TT

 Fig. 3 — Layered thread vs. unified platform: integrations break where a single data model has no boundaries to cross

 Seal takes a different approach: Process Development and GMP Manufacturing run on the same platform.
 When a scientist defines a unit operation in the ELN, the GMP master batch record inherits the same data model — not a translation of it, the data itself.
 When a CPP range tightens during process characterization, the change propagates through one change-control workflow on the same platform, not through an integration layer.
-Equipment equivalency, analytical methods, material specs, operating ranges — all live in one authoritative place, with a single version history, a single audit trail, a single permissions model.
+Equipment equivalency, analytical methods, material specs, and operating ranges all live in one authoritative place, with a single version history, a single audit trail, and a single permissions model.

 This is not a thread layered on top of separate systems.
 It is a single system that spans the lifecycle.
 The distinction is the difference between "your data is reconciled across tools" and "your data is the tools."
-The first architecture accumulates integration debt forever.
-The second eliminates the category of problem.
+The first architecture accumulates integration debt forever; the second eliminates the category of problem.

-For organizations that genuinely can't consolidate on one platform — because an incumbent system is deeply embedded in an existing validated process, or because a contract manufacturer mandates specific tools — Seal can also operate alongside those systems rather than replacing them.
+For organizations that genuinely can't consolidate on one platform — because an incumbent system is deeply embedded in an existing validated process, or because a contract manufacturer mandates specific tools — Seal can operate alongside those systems rather than replacing them.
 Structured process definitions, AI extraction for legacy documents, and changeset review still deliver value.
 But the full benefit of a unified architecture requires a unified architecture.
 Teams that try to get "most of the benefit" from a layered approach usually end up rebuilding the integration themselves within eighteen months.

 AI extraction for legacy documents

-Most organizations live in the messy middle: thousands of existing development documents — PDFs, JMP files, Excel workbooks, PowerPoint decks.
+Most organizations live in the messy middle: thousands of existing development documents in PDFs, JMP files, Excel workbooks, and PowerPoint decks.
 The transfer program cannot pause for two years while the archive gets restructured.
 Seal ingests these documents and AI extracts the structured records — CPPs, operating ranges, rationale, experimental context — into a changeset.
 You review the changeset the way you review a pull request: see every proposed change, edit what's wrong, approve what's right.
 Nothing enters the database without human verification.
 The AI does not invent process; it transcribes it.

 The changeset model is deliberately boring.
 Every proposed extraction is a diff: what's being added, what's being modified, what's being linked to what.
 Reviewers see the source document alongside the extracted record.
 If the AI identified the pH range correctly, you accept.
 If it pulled the wrong value, you correct it in-line.
 If it proposed a parameter that shouldn't be there, you reject it.
 The database only updates when a human approves.
 There is no black-box model output going directly to the process definition.